Rahul Bhatt: Biography

 Rahul is the only son of Mahesh Bhatt and Kiran Bhatt (born Loraine Bright).
-On his father's side, Bhatt is of predominantly Gujarati descent and on his mother's side, he is of English, Scottish, Armenian, and Burmese ancestry and Rahul is the younger brother of actress Pooja Bhatt.
-Rahul weighed 122 kilograms before he began working out.
-He thanks his fitness mentor Kaizzad Capadia.
-Rahul's father planned to launch him in 2007 with the film Suicide Bomber to be directed by Anurag Basu.

-In September 2010, Rahul became part of the Indian television reality show, Bigg Boss 4, hosted by Salman Khan.
-After being evicted from the house, he claimed that the show was scripted.
+On his father's side, Bhatt is of predominantly Gujarati descent and on his mother's side, he is of English, Scottish, Armenian, and Burmese ancestry.
+He is the younger brother of actress Pooja Bhatt.
+In September 2010, Rahul became a part of the Indian reality show Bigg Boss 4, hosted by Salman Khan.

 Association with David Headley

 In September 2008, Rahul Bhatt and friend Vilas Varak met David Headley at a Mumbai gym.
 Even after the 26/11 attacks, they were continuously in touch, with Headley writing to Rahul an email in which he said he would soon be visiting them again.
 According to Headley's testimony, he was fond of Bhatt.
-He claims to have warned Bhatt not to visit South Mumbai area on 26 November, the day the Mumbai attacks started.
+He claimed to have warned Bhatt not to visit South Mumbai area on 26 November, the day the Mumbai attacks started.